Ankr-network/ankr-docs/docs/Earn/liquid-staking/matic/matic-liquid-staking-mechanics.md

 9. Ankr backend detects the unstake event and sends an unstake request to the MATIC smart contract on the Ethereum blockchain.

-10. When unstake is completed and MATIC received at the platform address, the backend sends the MATICs to the Polygon Pool smart contract: `PolygonPool::serveClaims()`.
+10. When unstake is completed and MATIC received at the platform address, the backend sends the MATIC to the Polygon Pool smart contract: `PolygonPool::serveClaims()`.

-11. `PolygonPool` sends the MATICs to the user address, burns the aMATICb tokens, and issues an event saying the unstake request has been completed.
+11. `PolygonPool` sends the MATIC to the user address, burns the aMATICb tokens, and issues an event saying the unstake request has been completed.